richardg999/Personal-Website-Workshop/README.md

 6. Then on the respository page, click "Clone or Download">"Open in Desktop".
 7. Then launch VS Code.
 Click "File">"Open Folder" and open the local respository folder you just created (should be named "(github-username).github.io")
 8. There should be nothing inside except a README.md file.
 Now, you will create a new file called "index.html" and another new filed called "style.css".
 (Right click > "New file" to create new files).
+9. Try previewing your file by clicking the "Go Live" button on the bottom bar.
+You can also preview your file by double clicking the index.html file in file explorer.

         <link href="https://fonts.googleapis.com/css?family=Montserrat|Source+Sans+Pro" rel="stylesheet">
         <link href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css" rel="stylesheet">